-The Student Guide Programme is Heriot-Watt's peer-assisted learning (PAL) scheme.
+The Student Guide Programme is Heriot-Watt's peer-assisted learning (PAL) scheme at our Edinburgh and Borders campuses.

 The aim is for Year 3 and above students to give academic, social, and transition support to Year 1 and 2 students.
 PAL is a model that promotes cross-year support between students on the same degree programme.
 It encourages students to support each other and learn cooperatively under the guidance of students who are in later years.